 Flat baking dish large enough to fit pan

-- Start early before you want to serve this dessert, at least 5 hours, to leaving setting time and cooling time.
+- Start early before you want to serve this dessert, at least 5 hours, to leave time for it to set and cool.

 - In a saucepan, add ½ cup of sugar.
 Melt it over medium heat while stirring constantly.
 When the sugar resembles the colour shown in the picture above, remove it from the heat and, cautiously, add ¼ cup of water.
 Stir well.